FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/Installation Guide/install.md

 1. Run Wabbajack.exe.
 2. At the bottom of the window, click Browse Modlists.
 3. Put a check into the "Show Unofficial Lists" checkbox at the top of the window.
-4. Locate the Living Skyrim card and click the download button to download the installer file.
+4. Locate the Masterstroke card and click the download button to download the installer file.
 5. Once downloaded, click the play button.
-6. Below the image you see of the Living Skyrim logo, there are three text boxes.
+6. Below the image you see of the Masterstroke logo, there are three text boxes.
 The second and third need to be filled out.
 7. Click the three dots in the second (middle) box.
-Navigate to your Living Skyrim folder and then select this folder in the window that appears.
+Navigate to your Masterstroke folder and then select this folder in the window that appears.
 This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you’ll need to use to launch the list.
 8. The third (bottom) box will automatically populate using the folder you just selected.
 This third box tells you where all of the mods will be downloaded.
 If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
 9. Click the play/right arrow button to begin the installation.